Skip to content

 Method Support Notes

-EAP-TTLS/PAP Required Primary method, simplest Keycloak integration
+EAP-TTLS/PAP Required Primary method, simplest IDP integration

 EAP-TLS Optional Certificate-based, no password needed